 Table of Contents

-What is a Browser VPN?
+What is a VPN in the Browser?

 Strictly speaking, Browser VPNs are not Virtual Private Networks but rather a type of add-on extension that redirects the flow of traffic in and out of the web browser to an external proxy server.
 They differ from that of full-pledged VPN clients in that data between the user and the proxy server is mostly unencrypted save for the browser application.
 This means that a VPN extension has no control over the internet activity for other applications, such as online games, file sharing apps, email clients, and telecommunication apps